 Previously we discussed the creation, perfection and enforcement of security interest in collateral.
-In this post we will consider the situations where and the manner in which security interest is terminated.
-We will also consider the disadvantages to the lender of holding on to security interest and collateral after full repayment of debt has been made.
+In this post we will consider when and how to terminate or extinguish security interest.
+We also look at the disadvantages to the lender of holding to security interest and collateral after full debt repayment.

-When the debt has been fully repaid by the borrower the security interest should be terminated.
-This includes situations where the borrower has defaulted on the debt but agrees to pay the lender the full amount owed together with any expenses incurred in taking, holding and preparing for the disposition of the property, including, if included in the security agreement, any legal expenses incurred.
-The right to terminate the security interest must be exercised before the lender has disposed of or contracted to dispose of or accepted the property as full or partial settlement of debt.
-Termination is effected by:
+After the borrow has pays the debt in full, the lender must terminate the security interest in collateral.
+This includes situations where the borrower defaults on the debt but agrees to pay the lender the full amount he owes.
+The amount factors in any expenses for taking, holding and preparing for the disposition of the property, including, if part of the security agreement, any legal expenses.
+Exercise of the right to terminate the security interest must occur before the lender disposes of or contracts to dispose of or accepts the property as full or partial settlement of debt.
+The lender effects termination by: